-As part of the Annual Meeting, we will hold a question and answer session during which we intend to answer questions submitted by stockholders of record during the meeting.
-Questions and answers may be grouped by topic and substantially similar questions may be grouped and answered once.
+Following the Annual Meeting, we will hold a question and answer session during which we intend to answer questions submitted by stockholders of record during the meeting.
+To ensure that as many stockholders as possible are able to ask questions, each stockholder will be permitted no more than one question.